Doing Theology with the Reformers

 "It is impossible to understand the Reformation without a clear comprehension of the changing social and geopolitical landscapes of the sixteenth century, the driving importance of a number of complex theological issues, and the sometimes tangled interplay between the two.
 In Doing Theology with the Reformers, Professor Gerald Bray offers a most excellent and integrated overview of Reformation history and doctrine that will serve equally well as a solid introduction to the field and as an engaging read for anyone wanting to further thicken up their knowledge of the period and its developments.
 With his characteristic accessibility, Professor Bray moves seamlessly from the macrosweep of early modern European history to the nuanced details of particular religious debates, interacting with the major persons, texts, regions, and emphases as he evenhandedly narrates the theological story of the Reformation.
 With plenty of direct connections to present day religion and culture in the West, this volume will profit all its readers at multiple levels."

 "The list of useful books produced by Gerald Bray just keeps growing.
 In this book, written in Dr. Bray's characteristically accessible style, we are given an excellent introduction to the world of the Reformers and their key theological contributions.
-More than that, he shows how those contributions still impact us, not only through the Reformers' own writing but also through the confessions of the Reformation churches.
-What is remarkable is the breadth of understanding with the Reformation world that is evident throughout the book and the even-handed treatment it provides of the theology of each branch of the Reformation.
+More than that, he shows how those contributions still affect us, not only through the Reformers' own writing but also through the confessions of the Reformation churches.
+What is remarkable is the breadth of understanding of the Reformation world that is evident throughout the book and the evenhanded treatment it provides of the theology of each branch of the Reformation.
 Here is a reliable introduction that is enjoyable to read.
 Those with a detailed knowledge of the subject will appreciate how well it has all been brought together, though there is no doubt room for disagreement on one or two particulars.
 Those who are just beginning to discover the riches of the Reformation will be thankful for such a helpful guide.
-Here is a challenge to do theology with the Reformers, for we cannot ignore their impact on our own grasp of the biblical gospel.
+Here is a challenge to do theology with the Reformers, for we cannot ignore their effect on our own grasp of the biblical gospel.
 Dr. Bray's book is a fine example of how to do just that."

 1. The Education of a Reformer